husky-misc/code-challenge/README.md

 * **pry-rails** (Rails >= 3 pry initializer)
 * **rspec-rails ~> 3.9.0** (RSpec for Rails-3+)

+## Dependencies

+To run the API in development environment, you need to have postgresql installed.
+Here is a [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-18-04) for installation.

 ## Build Setup

     # install dependencies